deadlyvipers/dojo_rules/introduction.md

-Hey guys it's me! and I love coffeescript
+Hey guys it's me! and my favorite Code School path is html or something

-I love the coffeescript tutorial!